Support and train interpersonal oral communication skills with Kialo Edu

 Activities incorporating oral communication provide scope for collaboration as well as individual student development opportunities.
 By asking students to express their understanding and impression of classroom content in their own words, teachers can also gauge students’ grasp of the material.

-How can I train students’ oral communication skills on Kialo Edu?
+Activities to train students’ oral communication skills on Kialo Edu

 We’ve put together some ways you can use Kialo Edu discussions to get your students to speak in an informed and confident manner.